 Vitamin D3 is essential for calcium absorption, and if your beardie is not getting enough (either in their diet or through their UVB light) then they can become deficient in calcium and potentially develop MBD (metabolic bone disease).

-If your beardie does not have a mercury vapor bulb (the really strong expensive reptile bulbs, like the MegaRay brand) you can typically give them calcium WITH D3 in it and not run any risk of overloading them.
+If your beardie does not have a mercury vapor bulb (think the REALLY strong expensive reptile bulbs, like the MegaRay brand) you can typically give them calcium WITH D3 in it and NOT run any risk of overloading them.

 If you are uncertain about whether to use D3 or not, you can always alternate between a D3 powder and a non D3 powder as well.

-Rep-Cal is really finely milled, which allows for it to effortlessly apply and stick to feeders.
+So, what makes it SO great?
+Well, for starters, it is really finely milled which allows for it to effortlessly apply and stick to feeders.

-Another great option for calcium is the brand Repashy’s Calcium Plus, which is essentially a calcium D3 powder plus additional vitamins.
+Another great option for calcium is the brand Repashy Calcium Plus, which is essentially a calcium D3 powder PLUS additional vitamins!